Space Industry and Business News

 - Environmental impact studies -

-Ultimately, states are responsible for giving the green light to any potentially harmful activity -- a role NGOs hoped would go to the COP, to make controversial approvals more difficult.
+Ultimately, states are responsible for giving the green light to any potentially harmful activity -- a role that NGOs hoped would go to the COP, to make controversial approvals more difficult.

 Though they are not specifically listed in the treaty, activities that could come under regulation include transport and fishing, as well as more controversial subjects such as deep-sea mining or even geo-engineering initiatives to mitigate global warming.